brisbanemakerspace/bms-wiki/bylaws/inductions.md

 1. These tools require no special induction as they have been deemed low risk.
 2. Members are allowed to use these tools without any special training requirements.
 It is still a requirement to read and understand its wiki page if it exists.

+Examples include: scissors, the A4 printer, the computers, etc.

 # 3. Yellow Tool
 1. These tools have been deemed a medium risk, and a formal induction is required.
 To pass an induction, you must meet all induction requirements and be deemed competent by someone authorised to induct you.

 2. Each Yellow Tool is different, so you should carefully read its wiki page to understand its induction requirements.

+Examples include: the laser cutter, 3D printers, etc.

 # 4. Red Tool
 1. This is a high-risk tool.
 These tools have been deemed high risk, and a formal induction is required.
 To pass an induction, you must meet all induction requirements and be deemed competent by someone authorised to induct you.